Does this help you? Give us a donation on MobilePay 33942 or become a member, so we can keep helping for free

-Yes, but you might loose the special integration support if you move during the first 3 years.
+Yes, but you might lose the special integration support if you move during the first 3 years.
 If you get married to somebody in another kommune, one of them must accept both of you and continue the integration program.
 If you find a job, or if you have completed language school, there is no reason not to move – but the kommune will not be responsible for helping you to find a place to live.
 You will be in the same position as a Danish person who decides to move.

 If you suffer from trauma, anxiety, depression or other mental problems, you must tell your family doctor about it.
 He/she can refer you to professional examination and list you for proper treatment.
 Many doctors don't see the signs if they are not used to meeting refugees, and many refugees are hiding their problems, thinking it will pass in time.
 Trauma tends to get worse if they are not treated, so ask for help right from the start.
 Some physical problems can also be caused or worsened by mental problems.

 It is not as easy as most people think.
 Asylum status or family reunification is tied to the country which has given it, and free movement is only for EU citizens.
 It is, however, possible to stay for up to 3 months in another EU country in order to look for a job.